 Image-Based Rendering in the Gradient DomainCheck out this SIGGRAPH Asia 2013 paper from my group (Fabian Langguth and myself), written in collaboration with Johannes Kopf and Rick Szeliski (Microsoft Research) and Daniel Scharstein (Middlebury College).
 It provides a completely new approach to image-based rendering and handles scenes with reflective surfaces automatically.
 All details are available in the paper and the supplemental material at the project web page.

 "Thou shalt make thee an image"

-This is the title of the report by Rembert Unterstell on the work of my Emmy Noether group that was published in the magazine "forschung" of the German Science Foundation (DFG).
-A PDF version of the article (in German) is available here for download.
+This is the title of the report by Rembert Unterstell on the work of my Emmy Noether group that was published in the magazine "german research" (in German: "forschung") of the German Science Foundation (DFG).
+A PDF version of the article (also available in German) is available here for download.
 A PDF version of the complete magazine is available on the DFG web pages.

 Looking for Students!

 I am constantly offering topics for bachelor, masters, and diploma theses.
 Please contact me or one of the members of my group for further details if you are interested in any of these.
 Furthermore, I am looking for students interested in a longer-term job as "wissenschaftliche Hilfskraft".